microsoft/TypeAgent/ts/packages/dispatcher/README.md

 [📅💊📩📝👀🪟⚛️💬🔧 (explainer: v4)]>
 ```

-To list all explainer configured:
+To list all configured explainers:

 ```bash
 🤖🚧💾  [📅💊📩📝👀🪟⚛️💬🔧]>@config explainer